andrewwestenskow/morning-reviews/week2/javascript-review.md

 - For in loop to change values on an object

-## HTML and vanilla practice
+## HTML and Vanilla JavaScript practice

 - Design with the class a simple counter app.
 Work with them on creating the layout and styling.
-- Use javascript to make the counter functional.
+- Use JavaScript to make the counter functional.

 ## Bonus practice

-These are javascript concepts that have been covered in lecture but are not included in the skills check
+These are JavaScript concepts that have been covered in lecture but are not included in the skills check

 - Context
-  - this
+  - `this` keyword
   - default
   - implicit
   - explicit